-Zungulila Bushcamp has just four safari tents on concrete platforms.
-The tents are strengthened by a wooden pole frame and covered with a thatched roof designed to keep them cool.
-Two of the tents, west of the main area, overlook a natural spring and the lush green vegetation surrounding it.
-The other two tents, east of the main area, sit along a ridge and have a sweeping view of an open plain and the Kapamba River beyond.
+Zungulila Bushcamp has just four safari tents, each erected on a concrete platform, strengthened by a wooden pole frame and covered with a thatched roof to help keep them cool.
+Two of the tents, west of the main area, overlook a natural spring and the surrounding lush green vegetation.
+The other two, east of the main area, sit along a ridge and look out onto the flood plains of the Kapamba River.

-Each of Zungulila's safari tents are not overly large, but are relatively spacious.
+Zungulila's safari tents are not overly large, but are relatively spacious.
 Each has four-poster king-size or twin beds, draped with mosquito nets.
 Thick Persian carpets cover the floors, and fabrics in bold natural colours such as russet and sienna add colour, without appearing gaudy.
-Simple, practical furniture carved out of rosewood includes bedside tables, storage chests and a standing storage unit.
+Simple, practical furniture carved out of rosewood includes bedside tables, a dressing table, storage chests and a standing storage unit.
 This ceiling high unit also acts as the divider between the bedroom and the en-suite bathroom.
-Each tent has a flush toilet and handbasin inside, as well as an outdoor handbasin, shower and even a mini sunken plunge pool on the deck – a welcome treat on a hot day.
+Here, you'll find a flush toilet and handbasin inside, as well as an outdoor handbasin, shower and even a mini sunken plunge pool on the deck – a welcome treat on a hot day.

 Food & drink